-Making the case for less e-waste
+In a unique research collaboration, students make the case for less e-waste

 Although it’s not uncommon for graduate students to co-author case studies, it’s unusual for undergraduates to earn this opportunity — and for their audience to be other undergraduates around the world.

-“Our team was insanely interdisciplinary,” said Anastasia Dunca, a junior studying computer science and one of the co-authors.
+“Our team was insanely interdisciplinary,” says Anastasia Dunca, a junior studying computer science and one of the co-authors.
 “I joined the SERC Scholars Program because I liked the idea of being part of a cohort from across MIT working on a project that utilized all of our skillsets.
 It also helps [undergraduates] learn the ins and outs of computing ethics research.”

-Case study co-author Jasmin Liu, an MBA student in the MIT Sloan School of Management, saw the program as a platform to learn about the intersection of technology, society, and ethics.
+Case study co-author Jasmin Liu, an MBA student in the MIT Sloan School of Management, sees the program as a platform to learn about the intersection of technology, society, and ethics.
 “I met team members spanning computer science, urban planning, to art/culture/technology.
 I was excited to work with a diverse team because I know complex problems must be approached with many different perspectives.
 Combining my background in humanities and business with the expertise of others allowed us to be more innovative and comprehensive.”

 From mining to e-waste

-The SERC Scholars crafted their case study over the 2023-2024 academic year.
-From Mining to E-Waste: The Environmental and Climate Justice Implications of the Electronics Hardware Life Cycle was published in Summer 2024 by the MIT Case Studies Series in Social and Ethical Responsibilities in Computing.
+The SERC Scholars’ case study, “From Mining to E-waste: The Environmental and Climate Justice Implications of the Electronics Hardware Life Cycle,” was published by the MIT Case Studies in Social and Ethical Responsibilities of Computing.

-Life Cycle Assessment and Circular Economy are proposed as mechanisms for analyzing environmental and climate justice issues in the electronics life cycle.
+Life cycle assessment and circular economy are proposed as mechanisms for analyzing environmental and climate justice issues in the electronics life cycle.
 Rather than posing solutions, the case study offers readers entry points for further discussion and for assessing their own individual responsibility as producers of e-waste.

-Crufting and crafting the case study
+Crufting and crafting a case study

 “I came in with the idea of us co-authoring a case study,” Rabe said.
 However, the writing-intensive process was initially daunting to those students who were used to conducting applied research.
 Once Rabe created sub-groups with discrete tasks, the steps for researching, writing, and iterating a case study became more approachable.